MicrosoftDocs/azure-dev-docs/articles/javascript/core/test-azure-sdk-integrated-code.md

 ## Accessibility testing

 Accessibility testing is essential for making software inclusive and compliant with legal standards.
 Tools like [Accessibility Insights](https://accessibilityinsights.io/) help identify and fix accessibility issues in web and mobile apps.
-Integrating this tool into development workflows facilitates automated and manual checks by offering guidance and reports based on Web Content Accessibility Guidelines (WCAG) standards.
+Integrating Accessibility Insights into development workflows facilitates automated and manual checks by offering guidance and reports based on Web Content Accessibility Guidelines (WCAG) standards.

 ## A/B testing

 A/B testing, or split testing, is a method of comparing two versions of a webpage or app against each other to determine which one performs better.
-Azure provides the following services that support A/B testing.
-You can use them to deploy variations of your applications and then gauge user response and effectiveness.
+Azure provides the following services that support A/B testing:

 * [Azure App Service](/azure/app-service/deploy-staging-slots): Offers deployment slots to allow for staging environments where you can test app versions without affecting the live app.

 * [Azure Container Apps](/azure/container-apps/): Offers a flexible environment for running microservices-based applications.
 You can implement A/B testing in this environment to test app versions.

+You can use these services to deploy variations of your applications and then gauge user response and effectiveness.

 ## Azure SDK tests